PKiman/saltstack_rabbitmq_extended/README.md

 # saltstack_rabbitmq_extended
 # The Missing Saltstack state modules for RabbitMQ

-This project extends saltstack state modules to configure the exchanges, queues and bindings in RabbitMQ
+This project extends saltstack state modules to configure the exchanges, queues and bindings in RabbitMQ by wrapping the cli rabbitmqadmin.

 Just copy the 2 folders _states and _modules into your file_roots as documented here: https://docs.saltstack.com/en/latest/ref/states/writing.html#states-are-easy-to-write